szweibel/obsidian-agent-plugin/README.md

 - "What pages link to the Teaching page?"
 - "Show me all notes in the Library folder"

+**Web Integration:**
+- "Search the web for recent developments in AI and summarize them"
+- "Fetch the content from this URL and create a note"
+- "Find information about Zettelkasten method and add it to my vault"

 **Organization:**
-- "Process my daily notes from the last week"
+- "Process my scratchpad" or "Process my daily notes from the last week"
-- "Organize the LogSeq_Import.md file into separate notes"
+- "Organize the captures into separate notes"
-- "Move the content about books from my inbox to a new Books note"
+- "Move the content about books to a new Books note"
+- "Create atomic notes from my inbox"

 **Linking:**
 - "Find related notes that should link to this Teaching Philosophy page"